Zinc and Testosterone: One of the Most Important Minerals for Endocrine System

 In my opinion, if you’re not eating a ton of oysters and meat every day, zinc supplementation would be a valid option, and since the mineral is lost via sweat the people who exercise should be extra sure to keep their zinc levels topped…

-…And for such purposes, the well absorbing zinc picolinate supplement from Thorne Research should work perfectly.
+…And for such purposes, the well absorbing zinc picolinate supplement from Thorne Research (see link above) should work perfectly.
 It’s the most potent form with greatest bio-availibity, and dirt cheap to supplement with.

 Latest posts by Ali Kuoppala (see all)